Moving To Cambodia: Your 7 First Steps To Make It Easy

 So, you came to the Kingdom of Wonder and you fell in love with this beautiful country.
 The friendly people, the tropical weather, the awe inspiring Angkor Wat temples and of course the low price of beer.
 Now you want to move here, but aren’t quite sure how to go about it!
 Well, as always, we’re here to help.
 This article will loosely focus on Siem Reap, but all of the practical information here will apply to everywhere in Cambodia.
 If you’re planning on moving to Cambodia, read on!

 Packing up your belongings and moving your life abroad is always a big decision and comes with many advantages and disadvantages, so make sure you read our article “Should I move to Cambodia?” before you make your decision and start selling your vinyl collection.
-The unwritten first step in the guide is “Make sure it’s right for you”.
+The unwritten first step in the guide on moving to Cambodia is “Make sure it’s right for you”.
 In this article we’re going to skip through the steps you’ll need to take in your home country and focus on what you need to do to prepare for your time here, and how to begin your new life as an expat.

 Buddhist Monks at the Angkor Wat temple complex in Krong Siem Reap Cambodia